Holic75/Baldurs-gate-dnd-3.5/README.md

 ### ARCHER
 Advantages:
-– Bonus Feats: Archer gets Style Focus in Archery for free at level 1, Style Specialization at level 4, Greater Style Focus at level 8, Greater Style Specialziation at level 12 and Style Mastery at level 16.
+– Bonus Feats: Archer gets Style Focus in Archery for free at level 1, Style Specialization at level 4, Greater Style Focus at level 8, Greater Style Specialization at level 12 Style Mastery at level 16, Improved Style Mastery at level 21 and Epic Style Mastery at level 24.
-– Once per day can create 40 arrows (starts with normal arrows at level 1, which become +1 at lvl 4, +2 at lvl 8, +3 at lvl 12, +4 at lvl 16 and +5 at lvl 20).
+– Once per day can create 40 arrows (starts with normal arrows at level 1, which become +1 at lvl 5, +2 at lvl 10, +3 at lvl 15 and +4 at lvl 20).
 – May use the Called Shot ability once per day.
 Gains one use at level 4 and an additional use every 2 levels thereafter.
 ```
 CALLED SHOT: All successful ranged attacks within the next 10 seconds have the following cumulative effects besides normal damage, according to the level of the Archer: